sdeck51/jekyll-now/_posts/2016-2-28-FACIALDETECTOR.md

 title: Facial Feature Detector
 ---

+In this post I go over how to make a facial feature detector!

 # Intro
 This tutorial is based on an excellent post by [Daniel Nouri](http://danielnouri.org/notes/2014/12/17/using-convolutional-neural-nets-to-detect-facial-keypoints-tutorial/#dropout).
 I've implemented his ideas into Tensorflow.
 We learn how to create a convolutional neural network that can detect facial features.